 The authors (co-authors) can count on transparency and respect from the pub-lisher and the editor while preparing the article for publication.

 The members of Editorial Board are qualified experts in their fields and experts in a variety of topics published in the journal.
+All members of the Board occupy the positions in educational and research institutions.

 They adhere to the Code of Conduct for Journal Editors.